KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization-Article.md

 To change the keys of the keyboard to fit an unsupported locale, you must implement a custom ``InputSet`` and ``KeyboardLayout``, where an input set defines the input keys and a layout defines the full layout.
 See the <doc:KeyboardLayout>  article for more information.

-To change the texts of the system keys, you must create a custom ``KeyboardStyleProvider`` (although this will change to be easier in KeyboardKit 9).
+To change the texts of the system keys, you must create a custom ``KeyboardStyleService`` (although this will change to be easier in KeyboardKit 9).
 See the <doc:Styling-Article> article for more information.

 To change the secondary callout actions that show when long pressing certain keys, you must create a custom ``CalloutService``.
 See the <doc:Callouts-Article> article for more information.